uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

-Just like in Excel, any item (cell) can be accessed by its coordinates in the table.
+The 'rows' are contain measurements from different flowers, and the columns contain the measurements.
+Just like in Excel, any item (cell) can be accessed by its coordinates in the table which are always written as `[row, column]` (i.e. which row, then which column).

     df[1,1]         # top left cell